shish-ko/nodejs2023Q2-service/README.md

 ```

 After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/api/.
+in your browser OpenAPI documentation by typing http://localhost:4000/doc/.

 ## Testing

 After application running open new terminal and enter:

 ```
-npm run test
+npm run test:auth
 ```